-Students wishing to take their learning further can carry out one of the optional investigations set each term, from exploring why diamonds show ‘fire’ to researching how redshift helps us measure the age of the Universe.
+Students wishing to take their learning further can undertake research in related topics from exploring why diamonds show ‘fire’ to researching how redshift helps us measure the age of the Universe.

-We support students taking part in external challenges such as the GCSE Physics challenge, in which 17 Perse students achieved a medal in 2014, and the BphO Experimental Project.
-In 2016, 28 Perse sixth formers qualified for Round 1 of the British Physics Olympiad, and 12 of them earned gold awards, placing them in the top 150 in the country.
-The six students who placed in the top 50 qualified for Round 2 of the Physics Olympiad and the Astronomy Olympiad.
-There, four earned gold awards, with one also earning a gold in the Astronomy Olympiad.
-Two were in contention for the teams for the International olympiads, and one was selected to take part in the International Astronomy and Astrophysics Olympiad, in India.
+We support students taking part in external challenges such as the GCSE Physics challenge, in which ten Perse students achieved a Gold medal in 2017, and the BPhO Experimental Project.
+In 2016, 28 Perse sixth formers qualified for Round one of the British Physics Olympiad, and eight of them earned gold awards, placing them in the top 150 in the country, with four of these in the top 50.
+Two were in contention for the teams for the International Olympiads, and one was selected to take part in the International Astronomy and Astrophysics Olympiad, in India.

 - Beyond the classroom

 Students hear regularly from eminent physicists, both through our own 42 programme of speakers or on trips, such as to the Cambridge Physics Centre Lectures at the University’s Cavendish Laboratory and the Big Bang Fair.
 Recent visitors to the School include Ian McKernan, CEO of Molecular Products, who spoke about the application of technology in advanced manufacturing.